Laying the foundations

-The transition to a multi-country channel called for a number of strategic changes.
-Before making any big decisions, we carried out a full audit of the brand’s existing Affiliate Partner Program.
-By laying the foundations in a careful and tactical way, we could set our sights on long-term success, not just quick wins.
+Before making any big decisions, we carried out a full audit of the brand’s existing UK affiliate partner programme.
+The transition to a multi-country channel called for a number of strategic changes; we approached the transition tactically so we could set our sights on long-term success, not just quick wins.

-In 2018, we added Sweden, Denmark, Spain, Italy, Portugal, Ireland, Belgium and the Netherlands to our management remit.
-As part of the global expansion, we worked closely with the merchandising teams to gain a better understanding of business needs and how the affiliate channel could help.
+With a solid programme foundation built, we added Germany, France, Spain, Italy, Sweden, Denmark, Portugal, Ireland, Belgium and the Netherlands to our management remit.
+As part of the global expansion, we worked closely with the merchandising teams in each territory to gain a better understanding of business needs and how the affiliate channel could support.

 We ran exclusive promotions on high stock products, supported end of season sale (EOSS) launches in all countries, launched seasonal promotions including Cyber Week, Christmas Countdown and more.
 Team Silverbean also introduced leading partners in each market to ensure a strong mix of order active partners by utilising our 3 As approach: Acquire, Activate & Amplify partners.